anujaagarwal/DailyExpenseTrackingApp/README.md

 >This a django project which is used to manage the daily expenses of different users.
 Different users can register and create account on this application and record their day-to-day expenses.The user can view , edit and delete their expenses as well.

+### Edge Cases
+>I have added edit and delete option of the expenses in modify list pa

 ### Getting Started